Understanding Organizational Risk

 At the initial level, risk management processes are disorganized, even chaotic.

-At the repeatable level, basic management techniques are established and successes could be repeated.
+At the repeatable level, basic management techniques are established, and successes can be repeated.

 At the defined level, an organization has developed its own standards.